Timorebestia: Description

 As of January 2024, 13 known specimens have been assigned to this species, ranging from 2.2 cm to more than 20 cm in body length (the largest specimen had a body length of ~206 mm in addition to 92-mm-long antennae).

 Paleoecology

 Compared to extant chaetognaths, which are planktonic and rarely grow beyond 10 cm, Timorebestia was much larger, up to 20 cm (30 cm when antennae included), and occupied a higher trophic level.
 This suggests that back in the Cambrian, chaetognaths constituted an important group of nektonic predators alongside various panarthropod groups like the radiodonts.
 It lived alongside other nektonic Sirius Passet fauna such as Kerygmachela, Kiisortoqia, Pauloterminus, Isoxys and so on.
 Some specimens with gut contents suggest it prey on the small and abundant arthropod Isoxys volucris.
 Timorebestia is thought to be one of the earliest examples of an apex predator.

 Phylogeny

-The following dendrogram shows the evolutionary relationships of Timorebestia as in Park et al. 2024.
+The following dendrogram shows the evolutionary relationships of Timorebestia as in Vinther et al. 2025.